hypertidy/silicate/README.md

   - to work with topological primitives for analysis and interaction.

-The core of silicate is the general model `SC`, composed of three tables `vertices`, `relations` and `objects` and all entities are explicitly labelled.
-Indexes between are unique and persistent and arbitrary, they can be arbitrarily accessed.
-This is closely related to the more bare-bones `BINARY` model, composed of only two tables `vertices`, and `objects`.
-These are *structurally* by nesting the relations within the object table.
+The core of silicate is the general model `SC`, composed of three tables `vertex`, `edge` and `object` and all entities are explicitly labelled.
+Indexes between tables are unique and persistent and arbitrary, they can be arbitrarily accessed.
+This is closely related to the more bare-bones `SC0` model, composed of only two tables `vertices`, and `objects`.
+These are related *structurally* by nesting the relations within the object table.
 Here the relations are not persistent, so we can subset the objects but we cannot change the vertex table with updating these indexes.

+`SC0` can deal with 0-dimensional topology types (points) as well as 1-dimensional types (edges), but `SC` is strictly for edges.

 Further models `PATH`, `ARC`, and `TRI` cover a broad range of complex types, and each is fundamental and distinct from the others. `SC` can be